 As with most lenders, if you are unable to provide standard proof of income you will likely be forced to pay a higher interest rate or be ineligible for a loan

 LVR and LMI

 Unlike within Australia, where some lenders offer home loans at higher 90% LVRs without the need to pay LMI to certain professions such as Doctors, Accountants or Lawyers, this is not available to expats.
-If you engage a specialist foreign income broker, they may be able to advise for expats living in UK, USA, Hong Kong, Singapore on how to obtain a loan as an expat that can be converted to one of these specialised loans when you repatriate back to Australia.
+If you engage a specialist foreign income broker, they may be able to advise expats living in the UK, USA, Hong Kong, and Singapore on how to obtain a loan as an expat that can be converted to one of these specialised loans when you repatriate back to Australia.

 Tax Implications and Currency Fluctuations

 It’s important to note that Australia has some of the highest tax rates in the world and different lenders will assess your income based on an Australian tax rate.
 This can mean your borrowing power is significantly reduced.